WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-01-Testing-while-coding-and-isolate-business-logic.markdown

 The top level object is called a Repository, and it has several methods which need to access an IssueProvider, which offers issue based services and functions.
-The IssueProvider has a method called getIssueReport which will return an issueReport from where it is stored, but also has business the business logic for input validation and error handling.
+The IssueProvider has a method called getIssueReport which will return an issueReport from where it is stored, and owns the business logic for input validation and error handling.
 Issue providers can vary in their implementation based on the type of technology and method they use to carry out their business logic.

-This particular issue provider is uses semantic searching to do some of its work, and bases that on word embeddings and a vector database.
+This particular issue provider uses semantic search to do some of its work, and bases that on word embeddings and a vector database.
 It also persists some data in a regular datbase.
 Because of that, the constructor to this IssueProvider takes two objects, an IssueDatabase and an EmbeddingsProvider.
 For the getIssueReport method, it only uses the IssueDatbase, which also implements getIssueReport.

-The unit test described in this article covers the EmbeddingIssueProvider.getIssueReport method.
+The unit test described in this article covers the `EmbeddingIssueProvider.getIssueReport` method.
 The Repository is tested separately with a mock of the issue provider.

 Testing EmbeddingIssueProvider.getIssueReport() simple case
 ==================================================
-The first test I created called getIssueReport with simple, valid inputs and expected to get back a valid IssueReport object.
+The first test I created called `getIssueReport` with simple, valid inputs and expected to get back a valid IssueReport object.

 ```